Mouse-GYM/auto-trainer/README.md

 camera type that supports primary/secondary where it is used to configure hardware triggering.

 ## Known Issues (partial)
-* Most implementations do not provide any or minimal error checking
+* Most implementations do not provide any or provide only minimal error checking
 * Only a subset of settings is remembered between settings and configuration files are not yet supported
-* There is no indication in the UI a camera is recording when in triggered mode
 * FLIR cameras are not always properly released if a script/UI crashes or is hard-killed
 * Acquisition UI uses a hardcoded list of cameras in `cameras.txt` in the root directory
   * Entries are of the form `name, camera-url` *e.g.,* `Spinnaker 23199895, spinnaker://23199895?width=300&height=200`